Form Controls

 $form->addHidden('userid');

-Use setNullable() to change it to return null instead of an empty string.
-The addFilter() allows you to change the submitted value.
+Use setNullable() to make it return null instead of an empty string.
+The addFilter() method allows modifying the submitted value.

 addSubmit (string|int $name, $caption=null): SubmitButton